-"Regulated Waste" ("Bio-Hazard Medical Waste"): Material saturated with blood that could release blood or other potentially infectious materials in a liquid or semiliquid state if compressed, or items that are caked with dried blood or other potentially infectious materials and are capable of releasing these materials during handling.
+"Regulated Waste" ("Bio-Hazard Medical Waste"): Material saturated with blood that could release blood or other potentially infectious materials in a liquid or semiliquid state if compressed, or items that are caked with dried blood or other potentially infectious materials and can release these materials during handling.
 This includes used needles.

 • Use the appropriate disposal method according to solid or regulated waste descriptions.
-Call the Safety and Health Department at X2155 for decision support.
+Call the Safety and Health Department for decision support.